Meta Quest 2 Unity

 AppsFlyer Meta Quest Unity SDK integration

-Game attribution requires the game to integrate the AppsFlyer SDK that records first opens, consecutive sessions, and in-app events.
+Game attribution and user measurement require the game to integrate an AppsFlyer SDK that records first opens, sessions, and in-app events.
 For example, purchase events.

 Prerequisites